Kuadrant/kuadrant-operator/doc/user-guides/multi-cluster.md

 kuadrantctl generate gatewayapi httproute --oas=$oasPath | yq -P
 ```
-Happy with the output lets apply to the cluster
+Happy with the output lets apply it to the cluster

 ```
 kuadrantctl generate gatewayapi httproute --oas=$oasPath | kubectl apply -f -
 ```

-Lets check out new route
+Lets check out new route:

 ```
 kubectl get httproute -n toystore -o=yaml

 ```

-We should see that this route is affected by the `AuthPolicy` and `RateLimitPolicy` on the gateway.
+We should see that this route is affected by the `AuthPolicy` and `RateLimitPolicy` defined as defaults on the gateway.

 ```
 - lastTransitionTime: "2024-04-26T13:37:43Z"